 Former member of the NBU Council Vitaly Shapran, who now often publicly criticizes the steps of the National Bank’s board, is confident that this restriction will lead to an increase in cash demand, as well as cryptocurrency and foreign currency in accounts in offshore banks.

-“In addition to drops, tax evaders have a good hundred methods for cashing out non-cash payments through banks.
+“In addition to drops, tax evaders have a good hundred methods of cashing out non-cash payments through banks.
 If the drops channel is closed, the load on other channels will increase.
 In the end, there are options when the cash does not reach the bank at all, but ends up with the beneficiary even before collection, but this is already the “high art of evasion.”

 In the version announced by the NBU, the limit of 100 thousand UAH and 30 transfers per month has a significant hidden drawback.
 With low-quality financial monitoring, these limits will not lead to the elimination of drops as a phenomenon; they will simply lead to an increase in demand for card banking services from the population.
 If you had one card, well, open 10-15 in other banks and you will get a transaction limit of up to UAH 1.5 million,” said Shapran.